-A lemon is considered any recently purchased vehicle with an unexpected flaw that is not repaired after repeated attempts by the seller or manufacturer.
-To protect you from such a problem, Rhode Island instituted a Lemon Law.
+A lemon is considered any recently purchased vehicle, new or used, with an unexpected flaw that is not repaired after repeated attempts by the seller or manufacturer within a reasonable period of time.
+To protect you from such a problem, Rhode Island instituted a lemon law.

 If you suspect you may have been burdened with a lemon, regardless if it was intentional or unintentional, you may use the court to aid your cause.
-But, before taking legal action, you must make sure you understand the Lemon Law.
+Before taking legal action, you must make sure you understand the lemon law.

-- Out of service for 15 days or more within the warranty period
+- Has been out of service for 15 days or more within the warranty period.

-- The vehicle has been serviced for the same defect three times within the warranty period
+- Cannot be fixed after 3 attempts to repair the same defect within the warranty period

 If you have detailed documentation of your vehicle's problems, you'll have a much stronger case.
 So, before notifying Rhode Island's Attorney General's office, make sure you have on file: